olaroos/deepnetnotes/basics.md

 $h$ - hidden-unit

 - **LSTM**: – Long Short Term Memory  [medium LSTM 1]
 Used to counteract the problems with vanishing and exploding gradients in RNNs.
-LSTM uses a hidden state that is updated without non-linear functions and hence is not affected by the vanishing gradient problem and can remember further back in time.
 Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM]
+LSTM uses a cell-state that is updated without multiplication of Weights and hence is not affected by the vanishing gradient problem and can remember further back in time.
+LSTM takes 3 inputs and outputs two states that are passed on to the next timestep.
-$x$ - data
+$x$ – input
-$o$ - output
+$c$ – cell-state
+$h$ – hidden-state
-$c$ - memory that uses 4 gates [medium LSTM 2]
+LSTM uses 4 gates to operate:
-4 gates:
 $i$ – input gate
 $f$ – forget gate
-$o$ - output gate
+$o$ – output gate
 $g$ – gate gate

 - **GRU**: – Gated Recurrent Unit
 A LSTM without an output-gate.
 And with a forget gate... (is that the same thing?)
 [Wikipedia]